earthly/website/blog/_posts/2023-04-27-learning-golang-common-mistakes-to-avoid.md

  - Common Mistakes
  - Improvement
  - Learning
+excerpt: "This article highlights five common mistakes to avoid when learning Golang, including not understanding pointers and references, not utilizing interfaces effectively, not using concurrency effectively, not using third-party libraries effectively, and not properly handling errors.
+By avoiding these mistakes, developers can improve their understanding and proficiency in Golang."
 ---

 Golang (or Go) is an open-source programming language that was developed by Google engineers.
 It was designed to build efficient, reliable, and robust applications, and it is a [statically compiled](https://stackoverflow.com/questions/12600296/dynamically-compiled-language-vs-statically-compiled-language) language used for building modern and scalable applications.